Accident happens in Santa Ynez, California, near where Crosby lives

-Crosby was driving at approximately 50 mph when he struck the jogger, California Highway Patrol Spokesman Don Clotworthy said Monday.
+Crosby was driving at approximately 50 mph when he struck the jogger, according to California Highway Patrol Spokesman Don Clotworthy.
 The posted speed limit was 55.

-"Mr. Crosby was cooperative with authorities and he was not impaired or intoxicated in any way," said Clotworthy.
+“Mr. Crosby was cooperative with authorities and he was not impaired or intoxicated in any way.
+Mr. Crosby did not see the jogger because of the sun,” said Clotworthy.

 According to the spokesman, the jogger and Crosby were on the same side of the road.